aio-libs/aiomonitor/docs/tutorial.rst

 ----------------------

 By employing a custom ``Monitor`` subclass, we can add our own commands to the telnet REPL.
-These are simply methods with names starting with `do_` which take at least two arguments: `sin`, and `sout`.
-These are the in- and out-going sockets for the REPL. `sout.write(string)` can be used to print to the REPL.
+These are simply methods with names starting with `do_`.
+These methods can use the in- and outgoing REPL sockets `self._sin` and `self._sout` for IO, like `self._sout.write(string)` to print to the REPL.

-Any additional parameters beyond those two will receive their value as a string, if they are meant to be used as e.g. numbers, manual casting is needed.
+Any parameters to the method will receive their value as a string, if they are meant to be used as e.g. numbers, manual casting is needed.

 .. code:: python

     class MyMon(Monitor):
         @alt_names('moc own')
-        def do_my_own_command(self, sin, sout, some_argument):
+        def do_my_own_command(self, some_argument):
             """This is a short description

             The first line of the doc will be shown in the help overview, this rest